qcode-software/qcode-tcl/doc/filters.md

 When this filter is called it will check if the request has been [registered].
 If so then a check is done to determine if the session is valid.

 If the session is valid then the request method is checked.
 If it's not a GET or HEAD request the authenticity token must be checked for validity.
-If the token is invalid then an error is returned to the client, they are logged in as the anonymous user and they are asked to resubmit the form.
+If the token is invalid then an error is returned to the client.

 If the session is invalid or not present then the user is logged in as the [anonymous user] and given the anonymous session ID.